How to Grow Your Small Business

-To grow, your business must go where the people are; and they’re all on their phone.
+To grow, your business must go where the people are; and they’re on their phones.

 Digital marketing is consulting, researching, uncovering, targeting, creating, and participating in the best online traffic channels in your niche that will bring your business new leads, sales and customers.

-- your website is the hub of everything
+- your website is the central hub of everything

 - consistent content that’s well-researched and shown to be in-demand and of value

 - structuring and coding everything for search engine optimization and high rankings

 - business, industry, and reviews directory listings like Google My Business, Yelp, Bing Local, Yahoo!
 Local, etc.